drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 5: Cyclic Peptides

-The carbonyl group may form a hydrogen bond with the receptor site (an internal hydrogen bond is excluded because of no hydrogen bond donor candidate in the peptide molecule considered).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-5-cyclic-peptides-99b83708'><i class='fa fa-play' aria-hidden='true'></i></button>The carbonyl group may form a hydrogen bond with the receptor site (an internal hydrogen bond is excluded because of no hydrogen bond donor candidate in the peptide molecule considered).
 Other changes including the volume, the conformational and the physico-chemical properties of the molecule such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/CO-example5.png){: loading=lazy }